arcearta/celebrityfinder/README.md

 ```

 ## How can find the celebrity
-- Open your browser with the url : http://localhost:8080/person
+- Open your browser with the url: http://localhost:8080/person
-- upload a csv file with all the people
+- Upload a csv file with everyone
-- clic on the booton "Load", if the celebrity is present the application response with a message and the row position of the celebrity in the csv file.
+- Click in the "Load" Bootton, if the celebrity is present, the application response with a message and the position of the row in the csv file.

 This is an example of the csv file, with the celebrity in the row 5:
 ```sh